Singapore Democratic Party: 1992–2000: Changes in leadership and setbacks

 Following these events, supporters of Chiam left the SDP and formed the Singapore People's Party (SPP) in 1994, with Sin as its pro-tem leader.
 Chiam left SDP in December 1996 and joined the SPP ahead of the 1997 general election, becoming its leader and continuing his political career under a new banner.

 This period marked a significant turning point for the SDP, highlighting both the challenges of internal party dynamics and the commitment to maintaining democratic principles within the party structure.

 After being placed as the acting SDP leader in 1993, Chee began expressing his views on the lack of democracy in Singapore to the media.
 He published his second political book, Dare To Change: An Alternative Vision for Singapore, in 1996.
 This view had since led to the attention of the PAP's Organizing Secretary Matthias Yao; ahead of the 1997 elections, Chee publicly issue a challenge to stand against Yao (who he accepted) in his constituency of MacPherson.

 At the 1997 general election, the SDP suffered significant electoral setbacks with SDP failing to win a single seat since 1984, including incumbents Cheo and Ling, as well as Chee.
 Their party's vote also dropped from 48.6% down to 33.1%.
-However, fellow opposition parties enjoyed same success as the previous election with Chiam retaining his Potong Pasir seat, as a SDP candidate and WP's Low in his Hougang ward.
+However, fellow opposition parties enjoyed same success as the previous election with Chiam retaining his Potong Pasir seat, as a SPP candidate and WP's Low in his Hougang ward.

 In 1999, Chee came to national attention when he gave a public speech in the financial district despite being denied a permit to speak publicly.